-The computing and information sciences department offers undergraduate and graduate programs that prepare graduates for the future of technology regardless of what new languages, operating systems, and applications emerge.
+The CIS department offers undergraduate and graduate programs that prepare graduates for the future of technology regardless of what new languages, operating systems, and applications emerge.

 We encourage CIS majors to combine their interest in computer science with their studies in other disciplines.
 For many programs a Professional Advisor can be an useful starting point; a full list of professional advisors is located at the Council of Academic Advisors site.

 - B.A. in Computer Science